 They don’t call it mushroom hunting for nothing.
 Fungi hold a special appeal for foragers: they’re unpredictable, exciting, and delicious…not to mention potentially dangerous.
+But oh the rewards are great!
 If you want to safely hunt for (and eat) wild mushrooms, here’s how to get started.

 1) Identify your mushrooms.